instrumentisto/rust-incubator/6_project/README.md

 Create a portfolio project using Rust within a one-week timeframe.
 The project should showcase your proficiency in Rust, demonstrate your coding style, and highlight your problem-solving skills.
 The goal is to create a functional project that can be presented to potential employers or shared with the programming community.

+> ❗️ Please create a new public repository for your capstone project.
+> ❗️ Open a PR to the master/main branch so that mentors can leave feedback on your project.

 ## Step 6.1: Agree on your capstone project

 Choose a project idea that is suitable for implementation within a one-week timeframe.
 Consider the complexity and feasibility of the project.